 Goal, Goal, Goal

 Rather than looking at the end goal in a linear way, Scrum doesn’t have a designated path to get there.
-Therefore, Daily Scrum is wasted by merely providing a checkpoint of where you are on that path.
-Football, for example, is a great analogy.
+Therefore, the Daily Scrum is wasted by merely providing a checkpoint of where you are on that path.
+The Daily Scrum should be a place where the Developers check where they are in relation to their Sprint Goal, and find the next best step to get them closer.
+We can look to American Football for an example.

 Person by Person